Project-8-8AMO12/8AMO2_Groep4/README.md

 * **Tim Blommestein** - *Most of the frontend and Vue.js, SASS and Bootstrap little parts of the backend* - [da-tokkies](https://github.com/da-tokkies)
 * **Noah Elstgeest** - *Frontend with bootstrap* - [NoahElstgeest](https://github.com/NoahElstgeest)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/Project-8-8AMO12/8AMO2_Groep4/graphs/contributors) who participated in this project.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details